DavStella/Car_Sales_Analysis-2020/README.md

 ### Model-Specific Marketing:
 - Highlight the top-selling models (Explorer, Accord, Corolla) in promotional activities to boost sales.
-- Promotional measures such as dicounts and bonaza could be introduced to bottom Brand, location in orther to boast Sales
+- Promotional measures such as dicounts and bonaza could be introduced to bottom Brand, location in other to boast Sales
 - However, further research and investigation could be carried out to ascertain if these brands' models will be viable.

 ![](tank_you_image.jpg)